 Aborting Statements that Exceed a Certain Time to Execute

 The value can be set globally or per session, as well as per user or per query (see below).
-Slave's are not affected by this variable, however from MariaDB 10.10, there is slave_max_statement_time which serves the same purpose on replicas only.
+Replicas are not affected by this variable, however from MariaDB 10.10, there is slave_max_statement_time which serves the same purpose on replicas only.

 The feature was based upon a patch by Davi Arnaut.